mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Why I Love TDD And Why I'm Looking For Ways To Go Beyond TDD/readme.md

 ## Bio

 Alex is a software engineering veteran with over 30 years of hands-on professional experience.
 A staunch advocate of Extreme Programming and TDD, Alex is currently leading DevOps teams by coaching them in TDD practices.

-> TL;DR: We need superfast feedback.
-TCR does it very well

 ## Talk